iamsachin-03/theculturedhuman/blueprint.md

 *   **Home Page (`index.html`):** A landing page introducing the three pillars of Bihar Angan: Culture, Commerce, and Community.
 The page also features an animation that showcases Bihar's rich culture.
 *   **Culture Page (`culture.html`):** A deep dive into Bihari culture, with a new dropdown menu in the navigation bar that links to the Music, Bazaar, and Proverbs pages.
 *   **Music Page (`music.html`):** A curated collection of Bihari folk music, categorized by genre.
 The page features a dropdown menu to select a category and a grid view of individual songs.
-To work around YouTube's embedding restrictions, clicking a song card now opens the video in a new browser tab.
+An admin-only form allows adding new music, which is stored in Firestore.
+The logic is handled by `music.js`.
 *   **Bazaar Page (`bazaar.html`):** A visually rich gallery of traditional Bihari crafts.
 The page features a hero section and a responsive grid of product cards, each with a high-quality image and description.
 *   **Fitness Page (`fitness.html`):** A page dedicated to traditional Bihari wellness practices and a weekly workout planner.
 *   **Marketplace Page (`marketplace.html`):** A "coming soon" page for a marketplace.